 Dr. Polley is a licensed and compassionate dentist in Las Vegas who can administer general anesthesia for your dental appointments.
 Please call our dentist’s office at (702) 873-0324 or email us to schedule an appointment with Dr. Polley and to find out if general anesthesia is right for you.

 Not every patient needs general anesthesia and can benefit from a much milder form of sedation like oral sedation.
 We consider it as a last resort option and often recommended it for:

 - Extreme dental anxiety

 - Developmental disabilities

-Before we decide that you are a good candidate for general anesthesia, we will talk to you about your medical history and family history.
-If you or members of your family have experienced reactions to general anesthesia, we may have to perform tests to establish the best way to perform your procedure.
+Once we decide you are a good candidate for general anesthesia, we will discuss your medical and family history.
+If any of your family members have had bad reactions to anesthesia, we may need to perform certain tests to establish the best ways to perform your procedure.
 If you have a history of feeling nauseous following general anesthesia, please let us know.
 We can provide you with medicine to help with this side effect.

-We will give you instructions to prepare for general anesthesia.
+Prior to your appointment, we will give you instructions on how to prepare for general anesthesia.
 Generally, patients should not eat or drink past midnight on the day of their procedure.
-You will also need someone to drive you to and from the procedure.
+You will also need someone to drive you home from your appointment.

 Before we begin your treatment, we will administer medicine to make you unconscious.
 Once you go unconscious, we will monitor your breathing and vitals to account you’re your personal safety.
 In the blink of an eye, you will wake up from your procedure without any memory of what happened while you were unconscious.
 We completed your dental work without you experiencing any stress, anxiety or discomfort.

 We will monitor your recovery after you awaken.
 It may take a while until we release you to go home but this is entirely for your own safety.
 Please make sure to have someone with you to drive you home from the appointment.
 They will also need to stay with you for the first day following your procedure to monitor your recovery.